nicholasdanielsvfx/nFlare/README.md

+I will no longer be supporting this repository,and will be revisiting the setup to address issues involving more advanced features of flares.
+Hope you all understand, and enjoy the script!
+=
+- Nicholas
+=
+---

 nFlare - Nuke Gizmo
 =
 `This node's goal is to create flares faster and more optimally, based on premade Flare nodes.`